 One of the great things about having successful friends is that you can exchange recommendations and insider deals.
 You want a new car, maybe their cousin can hook you up with an insider deal.
 Need a new job? maybe they can arrange a casual meeting.
 Looking to get a loan, maybe they can point you to someone who will save you tens of thousands.

 This just happened to me recently, the more I spoke to friends about mortgage interest rates, the better deals I kept receiving.
-At the end, I secured an interest rate that even my banker friends couldn’t believe I got to access.
+In the end, I secured an interest rate that even my banker friends couldn’t believe I got to access.
 Friends can do that for you.
 And it’s all about trading information and connections.

 Even something as simple as “where’s the best place to get fresh veggies” can result in a fruitful discussion.